The Carina Nebula more >>

 ● Einstein’s Theory of General Relativity

-In the early 1900s, Albert Einstein (a theoretical physicist) proposed the theory of general relativity, which has now been so exhaustively tested that it is considered one of the best proven principles in all of physics.
+In the early 1900s, Albert Einstein (a theoretical physicist) proposed the theory of general relativity, which, as explained by astrophysicist Hugh Ross, has now been so exhaustively tested that it is considered one of the best proven principles in all of physics.
 The theory of general relativity establishes beyond any reasonable doubt that the universe has been expanding from an initial event that occurred in the finite past.
-It further establishes that whatever caused the universe had to transcend the universe, i.e., it had to exist independently of the universe.
+It further establishes that whatever caused the universe to come into existence had to transcend the universe, i.e., it had to exist independently of the universe.

-At the time Einstein developed the theory of General Relativity many scientists were so convinced that the universe was eternal and, therefore, did not need a cause, that Einstein was persuaded to add an element to his equation called the “cosmological constant”.
+At the time Einstein developed the theory of General Relativity many scientists were so convinced that the universe was eternal and, therefore, did not need a cause for its coming into existence, that Einstein was persuaded to add an element to his equation called the “cosmological constant”.
 This element had the effect of cancelling out expansion of the universe from the equations of General Relativity, thereby permitting cosmological theories based on the premise that the universe was eternal to remain plausible.

 It was subsequently determined that the cosmological constant (denoted by the Greek capital letter Λ) as used by Einstein in his general relativity equations, did not exist.
 Since then, scientists have determined that a cosmological constant of a different sort exists, but it does not cancel out the expansion of the universe and, therefore, does not eliminate the need for a transcendent cause of the universe.